Insurance FAQs

 Q. What is the calendar year deductible for health insurance?

-A. $1,000 per individual, $2,000 per family, in network.
+A. $1,000 per individual, $2,000 per family, in network

 Q. What is the annual Out-of-pocket limit for health insurance?

 A. $4,000 per individual, $8,000 per family, in network.
-(Includes deductible)
+(Includes deductible

 Q. How do I find out if my deductible or out-of-pocket has been met?

 A. No, only hospital admittances require a pre-cert.
-Out-patient services do not.
+Out-patient services do not

 Q. What pharmacies are in network?
 Are any pharmacies excluded?

 A. Speak with a doctor – anytime, anywhere!
 Virtual visits allows you to consult a doctor for non-emergency situations by phone, mobile app or online video.
 Activate your account now so you can access this benefit when you need it!
-As of January 1, 2023, Talk Therapy is also available as part of this service.

 Q. Do we have dental insurance?

-A. Yes, dental coverage is available through MetLife.
-You can sign up for an account to view benefits, look up providers and print an ID card through mybenefits.metlife.com
+A. Yes, dental coverage is available through United Healthcare.
+You can sign up for an account to view benefits, look up providers and print an ID card through www.myuhc.com.
+You can use the same HealthSafeID, but you will need to register first through this site, even if you already have a HeathSafeID set up with UMR.

 Q. Do we have routine vision coverage?

 A. Voluntary Vision coverage is available as a separate election through United Healthcare.
 Open enrollment occurs each year during the month of November with coverage beginning in January.
-If you are enrolled in the vision, you can access your account, look up providers and print an ID card by going to
+If you are enrolled in the vision, you can access your account, look up providers and print an ID card by going to www.myuhcvision.com

 Q. How many counseling sessions are available through our Employee Assistance Program?